 - 1. Proactive asset inspections when RFW conditions are issued in addition to monthly inspections of the Suncrest Facility by designated Operations personnel, HWT conducts facility inspections ahead of extreme fire weather periods when NWS issues RFW for the area of the facility.
 Inspections are conducted by experienced and trained individuals, who document their findings and submit them to the NextEra Energy Transmission, LLC (NEET) Director of Operations and other appropriate personnel.
 Since CAL FIRE estimates that 90% of the acreage burned occurs from the 10% of the fires that coincide with RFW conditions, HWT will continue conducting proactive asset inspections ahead of RFW conditions to minimize the risk of ignitions at the Suncrest Facility.
-The inspections include general checks and measurements, visual inspections, general housekeeping, vegetation control, and a line patrol of the overhead section. - 2.
-Wildfire modeling capabilities and real-time wildfire tracking HWT is developing realtime modeling capabilities to enhance situational awareness at the Suncrest Facility.
-During the Valley Fire, which rapidly grew in size during RFW conditions, approached within approximately four miles of the Suncrest Facility and could have directly threatened the asset under different wind conditions, the HWT Operations team monitored the asset 24/7 through the facility's remote sensors and monitors, on-site cameras, and third-party wildfire tracking tools.
-To enhance HWT's situational awareness and better inform operational decision-making during extreme fire weather events, HWT is developing a proprietary fire risk index to determine real-time fire risk.
-Additionally, HWT is working to access third-party granular real-time wildfire tracking tools that utilize satellite data to monitor and track propagation of wildfires to help evaluate proximity of fires to HWT's assets and inform appropriate operational response, if a wildfire were to approach and directly threaten HWT facilities.

-- 3. Additional cameras at the Suncrest Facility HWT is adding more cameras to enhance situational awareness at the Suncrest Facility and observe any off-site ignitions and the propagation of surrounding wildfires to better inform real-time operational decision-making.
-As described above, during the Valley Fire, the HWT Operations team remotely monitored the site 24/7 and observed the propagation of the fire through its on-site camera, including propagation of smoke from the fire as seen in Figures 4 and 5.
-Such real-time situational awareness at the site was invaluable to the HWT Operations team to help inform real-time operational decision making depending on the progress of the fire.
-Hence, HWT is adding another camera at the Suncrest SVC location to expand coverage of the surrounding area through remote cameras. - 4.
-Annual wildfire simulation HWT is adding an annual wildfire simulation to its wildfire mitigation procedures to be conducted in the spring or early summer ahead of increased frequency of RFW days in late summer and fall.
+The inspections include general checks and measurements, visual inspections, general housekeeping, and vegetation control.
+As HWT completed undergrounding of its only span of overhead transmission line in Q3 2021, HWT foresees RFW conditions have a reduced impact on operations but those conditions will still be monitored for enhanced situational awareness. - 2.
+Wildfire modeling capabilities and real-time wildfire tracking -During the Valley Fire, which rapidly grew in size during RFW conditions, approached within approximately four miles of the Suncrest Facility and could have directly threatened the asset under different wind conditions, the HWT Operations team monitored the asset 24/7 through the facility's remote sensors and monitors, on-site cameras, and third-party wildfire tracking tools.
+To enhance HWT's situational awareness and better inform operational decision-making during extreme fire weather events, HWT developed a proprietary fire risk index to determine real-time fire risk.
+Additionally, HWT is working to access third-party granular real-time wildfire tracking tools that utilize satellite data to monitor and track propagation of wildfires to help evaluate proximity of fires to HWT's assets and inform appropriate operational response if a wildfire was to approach and directly threaten HWT facilities. - 3.
+Additional cameras at the Suncrest Facility In 2021, HWT added an additional camera to enhance situational awareness at the Suncrest Facility and to observe any off-site ignitions and the propagation of surrounding wildfires to better inform real-time operational decision-making.
+As described above, during the Valley Fire, the HWT Operations team remotely monitored the site 24/7 and observed the propagation of the fire through its onsite camera, including propagation of smoke from the fire as seen in Figures 5 and 6.
+Such real-time situational awareness at the site is invaluable to the HWT Operations team to help inform real-time operational decision making depending on the progress of a fire.
+As a result, HWT elected to add another camera at the Suncrest SVC location to expand coverage of the surrounding area through remote cameras. - 4.
+Annual wildfire simulation HWT added an annual wildfire simulation to its wildfire mitigation procedures to be conducted in the spring/early summer ahead of increased frequency of RFW days in late summer and fall.
 During the Valley Fire, HWT has responded according to HWT's emergency operations plan as described above.
-To ensure that emergency operations procedures, protocols, and roles and responsibilities are top of mind for HWT's Operations and other key personnel, HWT will conduct an annual wildfire simulation at the Suncrest Facility in response to an on-site ignition event or an off-site wildfire event like the Valley Fire.
+To ensure that emergency operations procedures, protocols, and roles and responsibilities are top of mind for HWT's Operations and other key personnel, HWT now conducts an annual wildfire simulation at the Suncrest Facility in response to an on-site ignition event or an off-site wildfire event like the Valley Fire.